-Gender roles also influence social expectations and behavior.
+Gender expectations and roles also influence social expectations and behavior.
 For example, men have been encouraged to be assertive, competitive, and self-reliant, while women have been expected to be cooperative, nurturing, and relationship-oriented.

 Historical Perspectives of Gender Roles

-Throughout history, gender roles and expectations in society have undergone significant transformations, reflecting the social, economic, and cultural contexts of different eras.
+Throughout history, roles of genders and expectations in society have undergone significant transformations, reflecting the social, economic, and cultural contexts of different eras.

-In ancient societies, gender roles and expectations in society were often determined by biological differences and reinforced through religious and cultural beliefs.
+In ancient societies, these roles and expectations in society were often determined by biological differences and reinforced through religious and cultural beliefs.

 Men were typically assigned roles as providers and warriors, while women were expected to focus on domestic duties and child-rearing.

-However, as societies progressed, so did the complexity of gender roles.
+However, as societies progressed, so did the complexity of the roles.